WHITE HORSE PIC

 It took a wakeup call from a friend for me to understand this.
 That is, after all, what friends are for.
 One day I was joking around more than usual, and distracting him.
 He wasn’t able to focus on his tasks and was understandably irritated by me.
 He finally snapped at me and said, “Why are you here if you don’t want to be?”
 That hit home for me.
 I hadn’t thought to ask myself that question.
 Instead, I had been repeatedly asking myself why I didn’t choose to photograph something easy like pretty girls in horse riding helmets doting over their mares.
 His criticism stung at first, but then it brought me some much-needed perspective.
 I was here to build my online art gallery with white horse pictures that I felt inspired by.
 I needed to work for those images.

-I decided to focus on my photography and make it work, even if I wasn’t in the most accommodating location.
+The focus was my photography and to make it work, even if I wasn’t in the most accommodating location.
 I had decided to come here for a reason and I had to focus on it now.
 After looking at some of the images I did get from this location, I realized that it was all in my mind.
 It had nothing to do with external elements.

 • Black Frame